zouppa/qpi/README.md

 ## Installation Tutorial

-This tutorial is inspired, and use the knowlodges from :
+This tutorial is inspired, and use the knowledge from :

 - [RasQberry: Quantum Computing is the Coolest Project for Raspberry](https://medium.com/qiskit/rasqberry-quantum-computing-is-the-coolest-project-for-raspberry-pi-3f64bec5a133)
 - [Setup your home JupyterHub on a Raspberry Pi](https://towardsdatascience.com/setup-your-home-jupyterhub-on-a-raspberry-pi-7ad32e20eed)